HNotarantonio/ddesolver/README.md

 # **INSTALLATION**

-DDE-Solver is available in the “.mla” format.
+ddesolver is available in the “.mla” format.

 The Maple variable libname shall be set so that “ddesolver.mla” is located in a visible place.